jeafreezy/LST-with-Python/README.md

-# An-Improved-Methodology-for-Locating-and-Ranking-Public-Landfill-Sites-at-a-Regional-Scale
+# LST with Python
-Codes for my final year project
+  An attempt to automate LST creation with python using Radiative Trasfer Approach Codes for my final year project